MeasureUX/MeasureUX/_posts/2023-03-28-card-sorting.md

 The R script is divided into parts.
 In RStudio, select each part and click on the run button.
 Each part is explained below

-1. Part 1: LOADING AND TRANSFORM THE DATA
+1. PART 1: LOADING AND TRANSFORM THE DATA
 This part opens the file name (in this example Raw_data_2023.csv) and putting in a dataframe df to proceed with the analysis.
 The next part of the code convert your data and obtain z-scores for your data to start the analysis